vplugins/blog-post-connector/docs/status.md

 # `/status`

-The `/status` endpoint provides information about the current status of the SM Post Connector plugin, including its version.
+The `/status` endpoint provides information about the current status of the Blog Post Connector plugin, including its version.

 ## Endpoint